nabil34000/schatzhauser/README.md

 Those that run before are in-memory guards.
 Those which are messier may access db and are excluded into "DIY and put inside a handler".

 Most of the guards are **stateless, synchronous, and in-memory request gates**.
-To chain/execute them in sequence we need to put then under a common type which is done by forcing them to implement the `protect.Guard` interface:
+To chain/execute them in sequence we need to put them under a common type which is done by forcing them to implement `protect.Guard`:

 ```go
 type Guard interface {